Kepler space telescope: Post launch

 The Ames Research Center was responsible for the ground system development, mission operations since December 2009, and scientific data analysis.
-The initial planned lifetime was 3.5 years, but greater-than-expected noise in the data, from both the stars and the spacecraft, meant additional time was needed to fulfill all mission goals.
-Initially, in 2012, the mission was expected to be extended until 2016, but on July 14, 2012, one of the spacecraft's four reaction wheels used for pointing the spacecraft stopped turning, and completing the mission would only be possible if all other reaction wheels remained reliable.
-Then, on May 11, 2013, a second reaction wheel failed, disabling the collection of science data and threatening the continuation of the mission.
+The initial planned lifetime was three and a half years, but greater-than-expected noise in the data, from both the stars and the spacecraft, meant additional time was needed to fulfill all mission goals.
+Initially, in 2012, the mission was expected to be extended until 2016, but on July 14, 2012, one of the four reaction wheels used for pointing the spacecraft stopped turning, and completing the mission would only be possible if the other three all remained reliable.
+Then, on May 11, 2013, a second one failed, disabling the collection of science data and threatening the continuation of the mission.

 On August 15, 2013, NASA announced that they had given up trying to fix the two failed reaction wheels.
 This meant the current mission needed to be modified, but it did not necessarily mean the end of planet hunting.
 NASA had asked the space science community to propose alternative mission plans "potentially including an exoplanet search, using the remaining two good reaction wheels and thrusters".
 On November 18, 2013, the K2 "Second Light" proposal was reported.
 This would include utilizing the disabled Kepler in a way that could detect habitable planets around smaller, dimmer red dwarfs.
 On May 16, 2014, NASA announced the approval of the K2 extension.